 In a moment, I’ll show you what it takes to succeed online and where you can learn the skills you’ll need, but first, let’s talk about scams.
 The road to online success passes through some very dangerous territory.
 Scams are everywhere.
 If you don’t know what to look for, you’ll quickly learn some hard and expensive lessons.

 Once you’ve lost money online, it’s doubtful you’ll ever get it back.
 My advice is to consider it a lesson learned and move on.
 I’ll show you how to spot make money online scams, so it never happens again.
 If you follow my simple rules, you’ll be scam proof.
+If you’ve been scammed, you may wish to read this article What to do When You Get Scammed.

 What is a Scammer?

 Scams have been around since the beginning of time.
 Now the internet brings them into our homes on a daily basis.
-If you are trying to learn how to make money online, you may find you must face down legions of scams before you find what you are searching for.
+If you are trying to learn how to make money online, you may discover you must face down legions of scams before you find what you are searching for.
 This article will help you safely navigate through the minefield on online scams and find the good stuff.

 It’s all in your head.

 The truth is, most people who try to make money online are looking for something that is quick and easy.
-They want a short cut, a gimmick.
+They want a shortcut, a gimmick.
 There isn’t one.
 So get that notion out of your head.

 As long as you believe there is some secret system that will make you rich, you will be vulnerable to scammers.
 The scammers prey on people’s impatience, desperation, and greed.
-Reign these emotions in and you will be far less vulnerable.
+Control these emotions in and you will be far less vulnerable.

 Let’s get personal.